The Employee Provident Fund, or EPF, is a private sector retirement benefits programme for salaried employees

 Step 4: After checking the information provided, submit the form.

 Step 5: If all of your paperwork is in order, you will receive an SMS with your EPF balance to your registered cellphone number.

 Step 1: The Universal Account Number (UAN), which will not change in the event of a job change, can be used to transfer Employee Provident Fund

-Step 2: Complete the EPF member portal’s official registration process
+Step 2: Complete the EPF registration portal’s official process

 Step 3: Log in after receiving your login information